Zero-field miniature skyrmion crystal and chiral domain state in breathing-kagome antiferromagnets

 The spin Hamiltonian we consider is given by

-where ${\bf S}_i$ is a classical spin, the summation $\sum_{\langle \rangle_{S(L)}}$ runs over site pairs on small (large) triangles having the NN interaction $J_1$ ($J_1'$), $J_3>0$ is the third NN antiferromagnetic interaction along the bond direction, and $D<0$ ($D>0$) represents an easy-axis (easy-plane) anisotropy.
+where ${\bf S}_i$ is a classical spin, the summation $\sum_{\langle \rangle_{S(L)}}$ runs over site pairs on small (large) triangles having the NN interaction $J_1$ ($J_1'$), $J_3>0$ is the third NN antiferromagnetic interaction along the bond direction [see Fig. \ref{fig:Paradep_structure} (b)], and $D<0$ ($D>0$) represents an easy-axis (easy-plane) anisotropy.
+The DM interaction inherent to the kagome lattice is assumed to be negligibly small.
 The ratio $J_1'/J_1$ characterizes the breathing lattice structure; $J_1'/J_1=1$ and $J_1'/J_1 \neq 1$ correspond to the uniform and breathing kagome lattices, respectively.
 For relatively strong $J_3$ at $D=0$, ordering vectors turn out to be ${\bf Q}_1=\frac{\pi}{2a}(-1,-\frac{1}{\sqrt{3}})$, ${\bf Q}_2=\frac{\pi}{2a}(1,-\frac{1}{\sqrt{3}})$, and ${\bf Q}_3=\frac{\pi}{2a}(0,\frac{2}{\sqrt{3}})$ with side length of each triangle $a=1$ (for simplicity, the bond-length difference is incorporated only in the nonequivalent $J_1$ and $J_1'$ and not in the real-space length scale).
+Such a $J_3$-dominant $J_1$-$J_3$ model is proposed for the uniform kagome antiferromagnet BaCu$_3$V$_2$O$_8$(OD)$_2$ \cite{CoplanarOct_Boldrin_prl_18}.
 In the isotropic case of $D=0$, a 12-sublattice triple-${\bf Q}$ state characterized by ${\bf Q}_1$, ${\bf Q}_2$, and ${\bf Q}_3$ takes a noncoplanar or coplanar spin configuration for $J_1'/J_1 \neq 1$ \cite{KagomeSkX_AK_22}, whereas for $J_1'/J_1 = 1$, it takes a collinear configuration favored by thermal fluctuations \cite{RMO-collinear_Grison_prb_20}.
 The noncoplanar state corresponds to the zero-field miniature SkX.
-In this work, we fix the $J_3$ value as $J_3/|J_1|=1.2$ for which the zero-field miniature SkX is stable at $D=0$ irrespective of whether $J_1$ and $J_1'$ are antfierromagnetic (AFM) or ferromagnetic (FM) \cite{KagomeSkX_AK_22}, and examine the $D$ dependence of the ordered state.
+We note that single- and double-${\bf Q}$ states do not appear for the specific ordering vectors of ${\bf Q}_1$, ${\bf Q}_2$, and ${\bf Q}_3$ which are induced by large $J_3$ and are relatively robust against an additional $J_2$ \cite{KagomeSkX_AK_22}.
+In this work, we pick up $J_3/|J_1|=1.2$ in a large parameter space available for the miniature SkX (see Fig. 4 in Ref. \cite{KagomeSkX_AK_22}), and examine the $D$ dependence of the ordered state.

 To investigate ordering properties, we perform Monte Carlo simulations.
 In the MC simulations, $1\times 10^6$ - $2\times 10^6$ MC sweeps are carried out under the periodic boundary condition, and the first half is discarded for thermalization, where a single spin flip at each site consists of the conventional Metropolis update and a successive over-relaxation-like process in which we try to rotate a spin by the angle $\pi$ around the local mean field \cite{Loop_Shinaoka_14, Site_AK_19}.
 Observations are done at every MC sweep, and the statistical average is taken over 4 independent runs.
 The total number of spins $N$ is related with a linear system size $L$ via $N=3L^2$.
 By measuring various physical quantities, we identify low-temperature phases.